opencv/opencv/modules/imgproc/doc/filtering.rst

 ----------------
 .. c:function:: void GaussianBlur( const Mat\& src, Mat\& dst, Size ksize,                   double sigmaX, double sigmaY=0,                   int borderType=BORDER_DEFAULT )

-    Smoothes image using a Gaussian filter
+    Smoothes an image using a Gaussian filter.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image; will have the same size and the same type as  ``src``
+    :param dst: Destination image of the same size and type as  ``src`` .

-    :param ksize: The Gaussian kernel size;  ``ksize.width``  and  ``ksize.height``  can differ, but they both must be positive and odd.
-Or, they can be zero's, then they are computed from  ``sigma*``
+    :param ksize: Gaussian kernel size.  ``ksize.width``  and  ``ksize.height``  can differ but they both must be positive and odd.
+Or, they can be zero's and then they are computed from  ``sigma*`` .

-    :param sigmaX, sigmaY: The Gaussian kernel standard deviations in X and Y direction.
+    :param sigmaX, sigmaY: Gaussian kernel standard deviations in X and Y direction.
 If  ``sigmaY``  is zero, it is set to be equal to  ``sigmaX`` .
-If they are both zeros, they are computed from  ``ksize.width``  and  ``ksize.height`` , respectively, see  :func:`getGaussianKernel` .
-To fully control the result regardless of possible future modification of all this semantics, it is recommended to specify all of  ``ksize`` ,  ``sigmaX``  and  ``sigmaY``
+If they are both zeros, they are computed from  ``ksize.width``  and  ``ksize.height`` , respectively.
+See  :func:`getGaussianKernel` for details.
+To fully control the result regardless of possible future modifications of all this semantics, it is recommended to specify all of  ``ksize`` ,  ``sigmaX`` ,  and  ``sigmaY`` .

-    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

 The function convolves the source image with the specified Gaussian kernel.
 In-place filtering is supported.

-See also:
+See Also:
-:func:`sepFilter2D`,:func:`filter2D`,:func:`blur`,:func:`boxFilter`,:func:`bilateralFilter`,:func:`medianBlur`
+:func:`sepFilter2D`,
+:func:`filter2D`,
+:func:`blur`,
+:func:`boxFilter`,
+:func:`bilateralFilter`,
+:func:`medianBlur`
 .. index:: getDerivKernels

 getDerivKernels
 -------------------
 .. c:function:: void getDerivKernels( Mat\& kx, Mat\& ky, int dx, int dy, int ksize,                      bool normalize=false, int ktype=CV_32F )

-    Returns filter coefficients for computing spatial image derivatives
+    Returns filter coefficients for computing spatial image derivatives.

-    :param kx: The output matrix of row filter coefficients; will have type  ``ktype``
+    :param kx: Output matrix of row filter coefficients.
+It has the type  ``ktype`` .

-    :param ky: The output matrix of column filter coefficients; will have type  ``ktype``
+    :param ky: Output matrix of column filter coefficients.
+It has the type  ``ktype`` .

-    :param dx: The derivative order in respect with x
+    :param dx: Derivative order in respect of x.

-    :param dy: The derivative order in respect with y
+    :param dy: Derivative order in respect of y.

-    :param ksize: The aperture size.
-It can be  ``CV_SCHARR`` , 1, 3, 5 or 7
+    :param ksize: Aperture size.
+It can be  ``CV_SCHARR`` , 1, 3, 5, or 7.

-    :param normalize: Indicates, whether to normalize (scale down) the filter coefficients or not.
-In theory the coefficients should have the denominator  :math:`=2^{ksize*2-dx-dy-2}` .
-If you are going to filter floating-point images, you will likely want to use the normalized kernels.
-But if you compute derivatives of a 8-bit image, store the results in 16-bit image and wish to preserve all the fractional bits, you may want to set  ``normalize=false`` .
+    :param normalize: Flag indicating whether to normalize (scale down) the filter coefficients or not.
+Theoretically, the coefficients should have the denominator  :math:`=2^{ksize*2-dx-dy-2}` .
+If you are going to filter floating-point images, you are likely to use the normalized kernels.
+But if you compute derivatives of an 8-bit image, store the results in a 16-bit image, and wish to preserve all the fractional bits, you may want to set  ``normalize=false`` .

-    :param ktype: The type of filter coefficients.
-It can be  ``CV_32f``  or  ``CV_64F``
+    :param ktype: Type of filter coefficients.
+It can be  ``CV_32f``  or  ``CV_64F`` .

 The function computes and returns the filter coefficients for spatial image derivatives.
 When ``ksize=CV_SCHARR`` , the Scharr
-:math:`3 \times 3` kernels are generated, see :func:`Scharr` .
-Otherwise, Sobel kernels are generated, see :func:`Sobel` .
+:math:`3 \times 3` kernels are generated (see :func:`Scharr` ).
+Otherwise, Sobel kernels are generated (see :func:`Sobel` ).
 The filters are normally passed to :func:`sepFilter2D` or to :func:`createSeparableLinearFilter` .